-Video games have been a fun source of entertainment since the 1970s, with amazing advances in graphics and features that have been developed over the years.
+Video Game Addiction: Video games have been a fun source of entertainment since the 1970s, with amazing advances in graphics and features that have been developed over the years.
 The video games that are played today are far more complex compared to the simplistic designs that were introduced in the early years.
 Now that these games are accessible 24 hours a day, instead of only on arcade machines, many people are turning to games throughout the day.

 According to the World Health Organization, video game addiction was officially classified as a disease earlier this year.
 Gaming is a growing problem that is taking over the lives of people of all ages, especially teenagers and young adults.
 While many people understand the need to classify video game addiction as a disorder, others feel that the classification trivializes other diseases.

 People suffering from video game addiction have a distinct pattern of behaviour, with gaming taking priority over other life activities.
 As people become hooked on video games, addiction can develop to the point where the person is impaired beyond an ability to control the time that he or she spends on video games.
 Even when negative consequences happen due to the increased time spent gaming, the person is still unable to break the habit.

 Just because someone enjoys playing video games, it doesn’t mean that they are addicted to the activity.
 Games can be used to spark creativity and imagination, build cognitive skills, and create an activity to share in collaboration with friends and family members.

 So, where is the line between someone who enjoys playing video games and someone who is addicted to the activity?
 If this condition is classified as a disorder, then a diagnosis is possible based on specific criteria: “significant impairment in personal, family, social, educational, occupational or other important areas of functioning and would normally have been evident for at least 12 months.”